 The fairy duster is a very hardy desert plant and often thrives on neglect.
 But even very hardy plants can sometimes run into problems.

 One problem often seen with fairy duster plants is leaf discoloration, specifically yellowing leaves.
 This is most often caused by overwatering or because the plant is exposed to standing water.
 If this occurs, cut back on your watering schedule and allow the soil to dry out before watering again.

 Do hummingbirds like fairy duster plants?

 Yes, the feathery blooms of fairy dusters are attractive to hummingbirds and butterflies.
 The seed pods will also attract quail and other wildlife.

 How big will fairy duster plants grow?

-The fairy duster can range anywhere from 1 to 5 feet tall by 1 to 3 feet wide.
+The fairy duster can range anywhere from one to three feet tall by one to three feet wide.
 Plants grown in partial shade often grow taller than those grown in full sun.